The Quality Standard for Imaging

 What is accreditation?

-The Quality Standard for Imaging (QSI) sets national quality criteria for imaging services.
+What is accreditation: The Quality Standard for Imaging (QSI) sets national quality criteria for imaging services.
 Services assess their performance against this standard and continually make improvements.
-The QSI is a collaboration between The Royal College of Radiologists (RCR) and the College of Radiographers (CoR).
+QSI is a collaboration between The Royal College of Radiologists (RCR) and the College of Radiographers (CoR).
+UKAS, United Kingdom Accreditation Scheme, accredits against the QSI 2021 standards as well as the BS 70000 standards.

-This is a big team effort that the whole department is involved in with the continued high standards that we work to.
-We are very proud to have maintained this for 8 years.
+This is a big team effort that the whole department is involved in (probably without even knowing) with the continued high standards that we work to.